-Your default email notification preferences are OPT-IN.
+Your default email notification preferences are chosen during registration and you must OPT-IN if you wish to receive emails from us.
 You may control which emails you receive from us in your "Account settings" -> "Email Notifications" section after logging in to your account.
 Upon deletion of your account, your email address will no longer be used by FreeTrainers.com.

 Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
 In addition, all sensitive/credit information you supply is encrypted via Secure Socket Layer (SSL) technology.